CERT-Polska/karton/docs/advanced_concepts.rst

 - **uid** - unique task identifier
 - **parent_uid** - identifier of task that spawned current task as a result of processing
 - **root_uid** - task tree identifier (analysis identifier, derived from uid of initial **unrouted** task)
+- **orig_uid** - identifier of the original task that was forked to create this task (unrouted task or retried crashed task)

 In order to better understand how those identifiers are inherited and passed between tasks take a look at the following example: